mgobill/aeronatics_public/docs/flightatc_privacy_policy.md

 ---
-title: FlightATC Privacy Policy
+title: Flight ATC Privacy Policy
 layout: default
 ---

-# FlightATC Privacy Policy
+# Flight ATC Privacy Policy

-_Last updated: October 2, 2025_
+_Last updated: November 12, 2025_

-This Privacy Policy describes how FlightATC (the “Game”) collects, uses, and shares information about you.
+This Privacy Policy describes how Flight ATC (the “Game”) collects, uses, and shares information about you.

 ## 1. Information we collect
 We only collect the information needed to run the public leaderboard and keep your best score in sync.